-2020 is Renee’s sixth year milking sheep and fourth year in business.
-The Friendly Ewe was originally licensed at A Wrinkle In Thyme Farm in Sumner in 2017, and moved to its current location in Hartford in 2018.
+Renee has been milking sheep since 2015, and in business since 2017.
+The Friendly Ewe was originally licensed at A Wrinkle In Thyme Farm in Sumner, and moved to its current location in Hartford in 2018.

 The animals come first here.
 Renee strives to provide quality care to all of her animals, while also recognizing their hardiness and indifference to most of the weather.